Beparnas/graphcatcher/README.md

 # graphcatcher
-a tool to convert images of graphs to datasets
+An open-source tool to convert images of graphs to datasets